yaconsult/AcerBattery/README.md

 ## Secure Boot Considerations

+The role now includes automatic module signing support.
+When installing the module:

-If you have Secure Boot enabled (common on modern systems), you'll need to either:
+1. If you have Secure Boot enabled (common on modern systems):

-1. **Disable Secure Boot** (Easiest option):
-   - Enter BIOS/UEFI settings during boot
-   - Find the Secure Boot option (usually under Security or Boot)
-   - Disable it
-   - Save and reboot

-2. **Sign the module** (Advanced option):
-   - Generate a Machine Owner Key (MOK)
+   - The role will automatically sign the module using DKMS's MOK (Machine Owner Key)
-   - Sign the module with the key
+   - You'll need to enroll the MOK key on first installation:
+     ```bash
+     sudo mokutil --import /var/lib/dkms/mok.pub
+     ```
-   - Enroll the key in your system
+   - Reboot and follow the MOK management prompts to enroll the key
-   - Detailed instructions vary by distribution

-The role will detect if the module fails to load due to Secure Boot and provide appropriate guidance.
+   - After enrollment, the module will load automatically with Secure Boot enabled

+2. If you prefer not to use module signing:
+   - Disable Secure Boot in your BIOS/UEFI settings
+   - The module will load without requiring key enrollment

+The role automatically detects your system's configuration and handles module signing appropriately.

 ## Installation